mattpolzin/JSONAPI/README.md

 #### `IdType`

-An `IdType` packages up two pieces of information: A unique identifier of a given `RawIdType` and the `EntityDescription` of the type of entity the Id identifies.
-Having the `EntityDescription` type associated with the Id makes it easy to store all of your entities in a local hash broken out by `EntityDescription`; You can pass Ids around and always know where to look for the `Entity` to which the Id refers. `RawIdType`s are documented below.
+An `IdType` packages up two pieces of information: A unique identifier of a given `RawIdType` and the `Entity` type that the Id identifies.
+Having the `Entity` type associated with the Id makes it easy to store all of your entities in a local hash broken out by `Entity` type; You can pass Ids around and always know where to look for the `Entity` to which the Id refers. `RawIdType`s are documented below.

 #### Convenient `typealiases`

 Often you can use one `RawIdType` for many if not all of your `Entities`.
 That means you can save yourself some boilerplate by using `typealias`es like the following:
 ```
-public typealias Entity<Description: JSONAPI.EntityDescription> = JSONAPI.Entity<Description, Id<String, Description>>
+public typealias Entity<Description: JSONAPI.EntityDescription> = JSONAPI.Entity<Description, String>

 public typealias NewEntity<Description: JSONAPI.EntityDescription> = JSONAPI.Entity<Description, Unidentified>
 ```